 Preparing yourself and your community for a wildfire emergency requires a multi-pronged approach.
 Individuals and agencies need to be ready to react by developing plans, mutual-aid agreements, resource inventories, training and emergency communication systems.
 All of these make it possible for a community to respond effectively to the threat of wildfires as a whole.

 How do get the ball rolling?
 Implementing FireSmart practices is one of the many ways to make sure you and your community are ready.
-The FireSmart Community Recognition Program provides you with the information you need to implement practices tailored specifically to your city or municipality’s needs.
+The FireSmart Community Recognition Program provides you with the information you need to implement practices tailored specifically to your city or local government’s needs.
 It gives you information on who needs wildfire training, what kind of evacuation procedures need to be in place and how your community can get certified.

 How can emergency crews and community leaders get ready?
 Having FireSmart-certified firefighters and community leaders is an absolute must in locations threatened by wildfire.
 Together, they identify critical fire-suppression areas, they map out your community’s evacuation procedure, and they prepare emergency resources for disaster relief.
 A Certified FireSmart community will have all of these plans in place and will make all necessary information available to you.